ammeyjohn/work-task-board/README.md

 work-task-board
 ===============

 Work-task-board is a co-operative white board.
 Up to now, it is just support the most basic functions.
 But I believe that SHE will grow, full and tend to be more complete.
-In the near future, Work-task-board will be a great assistant to help you to arrange and manipulate all you daily works.
+In the near future, Work-task-board will be a great assistant to help you to arrange and manipulate all your daily works.

 ***Following functions has been included:***